 Museum Memberships and Accreditation

-VMNH is a member of the Southeastern Museums Conference and the Association of Science-Technology Centers, and is accredited by the American Association of Museums, a distinction earned by fewer than 5% of U.S. museums.
+VMNH is a member of the Virginia Association of Museums, the Southeastern Museums Conference, the Association of Science-Technology Centers, and is accredited by the American Alliance of Museums, a distinction earned by fewer than 5% of U.S. museums.

 Research and Collections

-VMNH has developed a strong reputation for significant research and important collections, which now number more than 10 million items.
-Research at VMNH, led by its seven doctoral curators and curators emeritus, focuses on studies of Invertebrate Paleontology, Vertebrate Paleontology, Recent Invertebrates, Archaeology, Mammalogy, Marine Science and Geology.
-While the museum’s primary geographic strengths are in Virginia and the Southeastern United States, the collections and research programs span the globe with programs in China, Peru, Brazil, United Kingdom, Switzerland, Belgium, Germany, Russia and Tanzania.
+VMNH has developed a strong reputation for significant research and important collections, which now number more than 10 million cataloged items.
+Research at VMNH, led by its doctoral curators, focuses on studies of Invertebrate Paleontology, Vertebrate Paleontology, Recent Invertebrates, Archaeology, Mammalogy, and Geology.
+While the museum’s primary geographic strengths are in Virginia and the Southeastern United States, the collections and research programs span the globe.

 In addition to its important programs in research, collections, and education, the museum also features award-winning permanent and special exhibits both at the museum and through remote sites.
-Along with the museum's permanent exhibitions, the current special exhibits Dinosaurs, Dinosaur Discovery, and Documenting Diversity help to translate the museum's groundbreaking scientific research into easily understood language and concepts that supplement and highlight the Virginia Standards of Learning and the North Carolina Standard Course of Study.
-From the permanent exhibit galleries Uncovering Virginia and How Nature Works to the new Hahn Hall of Biodiversity and the Fossil Overlook, the museum's exhibits connect visitors to the stories of Virginia's natural past, present and future.
+Along with the museum's permanent exhibitions, the current special exhibits Dinosaurs: Reign of the Giants and Stories from Skeletons help to translate the museum's groundbreaking scientific research into easily understood language and concepts that supplement and highlight the Virginia Standards of Learning and the North Carolina Standard Course of Study.
+From the permanent exhibit galleries Uncovering Virginia and How Nature Works to the Hahn Hall of Biodiversity and the Fossil Overlook, the museum's exhibits connect visitors to the stories of Virginia's natural past, present and future.

-- We reach over 1 million people each year through out Web site and social media outreach.
+- Over 1 million people are reached each year through website and social media outreach.